clarktr1/CS1_Java_Labs/README.md

 - [Lab 5 - Bottles On The Wall](#lab-5-bottles-on-the-wall)
 - [Lab 6 - Guessing Game](#lab-6-guessing-game)
 - [Lab 7 - Pet Store UI](#lab-7-pet-store-ui)

+## How to get started
+The first thing you will need is an Integerated Development Environment (IDE).
+There are several to choose from.
+With the simplicity of these labs, I highly recommend using [BlueJ](https://www.bluej.org/).
+It is lightway and extremely easy to set up and use.
+The labs will start with "Open BlueJ".
+If you choose to use a different IDE, ignore the step.
+Please look at the [documentation](https://www.bluej.org/doc/documentation.html) for help with learning how to use BlueJ.

 ## Lab List